 Default: The route's default secret service.
-For more information, see "secrets".
+For more information, see "Default Secrets Object".

 "mappings": array of objects, required

 One or more mappings of one secret ID to one or more aliases.
 The secret store uses the mappings as follows: